Mahdi-s/Twitter_Embedding_Clustering_NL2SQL/README.md

 # 🐦 Twitter/X Political Posts Analysis
 ### 🚀 Embedding, Clustering, and NL to SQL tool

-Welcome to my submission for the **USC HUMANS Lab Hackathon 2024**!

 This repository focuses on analyzing political tweets collected from Twitter/X, and demonstrates a pipeline to **extract**, **store**, **query**, and **analyze** the data.

 ---